Eating healthier is a challenge in today’s world. Convenient, high-calorie, and tasty food is available for most of us anytime we want it.

 #1 Get knowledgeable

 Between the food industry marketing the health benefits of their processed foods and “experts” with convincing (but flawed) data to support the latest diet craze, it’s no wonder many people are confused about what eating healthy means anymore.
 Eat more foods that promote good health, eat fewer foods that promote poor health and weight gain.

 Our HealthspanMD Nutrition Plan gets back to basics.
 Eat more foods that promote good health, eat less foods that promote poor health and weight gain.

 Most restaurants make eating healthy difficult.
 Besides not knowing what is in the food, it is often highly processed (especially fast food), and the portions are enormous.
 Getting in the habit of eating at home more often can do wonders for your health and your healthy weight goals.

 Find a few easy to make, healthy meals you can get on the table in less than 20 minutes, and that you always have the ingredients on hand.
 Whole grain pasta with a good quality bottled sauce, natural peanut butter, banana, and honey sandwich on whole-grain bread and burrito bowls, stir fry and salads are just some ideas.

 Plan for the times when you are most likely to slip.
 Getting home late, and you’re starving?
 Have the ingredients for your “go-to meal” always available.
 Are you eating fast food for lunch?
 Bring leftovers from your healthy dinner.

 Skipping meals or starving yourself may seem like a good idea at the time, but long term it doesn’t work.
-Concentrate instead on eating healthy food and NOT going hungry!6.Make your first meal of the day count.
+Concentrate instead on eating healthy food and NOT going hungry!

 Making your first meal of the day an automatic win makes the rest of the day’s decisions that much easier.